generate_before_header

 About

-Classified as an extremist group by the Southern Poverty Law Center (SPLC), Oath Keepers is now one of the largest anti-government organizations in the U.S. Members have provided armed security for events such as the 2017 Unite the Right rally in Charlottesville, Virginia.
-They “patrolled” polling sites during the 2016 and 2020 presidential elections—allegedly to prevent voter fraud—and in 2014 roamed the streets of Ferguson, Missouri in the aftermath of the murder of Michael Brown—purportedly to provide security for local businesses.
+Prior to their attempts to keep Trump in office by force, members of the Oath Keepers provided armed security for events such as the 2017 Unite the Right rally in Charlottesville, Virginia.
+They “patrolled” polling sites during the 2016 and 2020 presidential elections — allegedly to prevent voter fraud — and in 2014 roamed the streets of Ferguson, Missouri in the aftermath of the murder of Michael Brown, purportedly to provide security for local businesses.

 For a decade, Dan Schultz, an Arizona Republican affiliated with the Oath Keepers, has pushed fellow extremists to exert more influence over the GOP.
 “Why don’t you all join me and the other Oath Keepers who are ‘inside’ the Party already,” he wrote in a chat room post.
 “If we conservatives were to do that, we’d OWN the Party.”
-Steve Bannon has actively promoted the idea on his War Room podcast and a 2022 investigation determined that hundreds of Oath Keepers are not only GOP voters but hold elected office.
+Steve Bannon has actively promoted the idea on his War Room podcast, and a 2022 investigation determined that hundreds of Oath Keepers are not only GOP voters but also hold elected office.

 January 6, 2021